Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Split threat descriptions into ones directly referencing RFC6973 and other DNS Privacy threats
 * Improve threat descriptions throughout
 * Remove reference to the DNSSEC TLS Chain Extension draft until new version submitted.
-* Clarify use of whitelisting for ECS
+* Clarify use of allowlisting for ECS
 * Re-structure the DPPPS, add Result filtering section.
 * Remove the direct inclusion of privacy policy comparison, now just reference dnsprivacy.org and an example of such work.
 * Add an appendix briefly discussing DNSSEC